 Microorganisms and viruses with respect to their structure, physiology, genetics, identification, control, host-microbe relationships, and exploitation by humans.
 Topics include pathogenic organisms, the infectious diseases they cause, and the events and products of vertebrate immune responses.

-Prerequisites: One of the following: BIO 218 (may be taken concurrently), BIO 120/BIO 120D; One course in chemistry (A second course in chemistry is recommended).
-Corequisites: Registration in BIO 235 is required.
+Prerequisites: BIO 218 (may be taken concurrently) or BIO 120/BIO 120D and one course in chemistry (A second course in chemistry is recommended.)
+Corequisites: Concurrent registration in BIO 235 is required.
 Offered: Fall, Spring.

 BIO 235 • Microbiology Lab 1 Credit